With Isabel in Cave XII, Flees XIII, Marphisa and Zerbino XX, Hermonides XXI, Pinabel Frame-up XXIII, Death XXIV

-When Gabrina realizes who Zerbino is, she begins to torment him by claiming to know what happened to Isabel before her “death” at sea.
+When Gabrina realizes who Zerbino is, she begins to torment him by claiming to know what happened to Isabel after her “death” at sea.
 Zerbino threatens and cajoles her to tell him what she knows, but Gabrina prefers to torment him.

 Her sick game is interrupted by the approach of the knight Hermonides, out for justice against Gabrina for many crimes.
 She quickly manipulates Zerbino into defending her by concocting a story in which Hermonides is the villain.

 After Zerbino defeats him, Hermonides reveals the true story of Gabrina: wife of a Serbian lord, Gabrina tried to seduce Hermonides’ brother Philander and then accused him of rape when she failed.
 Her husband Argaeus imprisoned his former comrade and Gabrina went right back to trying to seduce him.
 Failing again, she tricked Philander into killing her husband and guilted him into marrying her.
 After using Philander for a time she poisoned him and ran away.

 Zerbino, now full of hate but bound by his vow, continues on with Gabrina under his protection.
 The two pour hate on each other until they find the aftermath of Bradamante’s battle with Pinabel.
 While Zerbino investigates the area, Gabrina loots a girdle from the corpse of the Maganzese lord.